 The Big Mouth did much better in our second test, a recipe made up of romaine lettuce, apples, and oranges.
 The final drink was mildly pulpy but tasted fine — almost matching that of the Cuisinart's.
 The drink had a great texture — just slightly thicker than the Aicok, which was very watery.
 The Hamilton Beach finished with an alright performance in our third test, the "Sunset Blend" recipe.
 This drink was comprised of beetroot, apples, carrots, sweet potatoes, and oranges, with the mixture produced by the Hamilton Beach being very tasty, but with a slightly overpowering beet flavor.
 There was a decent amount of pulp and the texture was a little on the watery side, but all in all, the quality was above average.

 Our second metric, Soft Produce, focused on the actual yield when juicing various types of softer food, as well as the quality of the juice generated.
 We used cucumbers, celery, apples, and oranges to judge performance.
 The Hamilton Beach delivered an overall average performance, earning a 5 out of 10 for its efforts.
-The chart below shows how this compares to the rest of the products in the group.

 The Hamilton Beach started off this metric with a solid performance at juicing cucumbers, tying for the second-best score of the group.
 It generated an above average yield of juice, exceeding the average by about 15 mL and produced only mild amounts of foam.
 However, there were moderate amounts of pulp in the juice.